Kripalu Guest Stories: Ilene G.

 As a children’s librarian, my main goal is to infuse children with the joy of reading and to inspire them to become lifelong readers.
 I see what yoga does for me and how it stills my mind, and I see the issues with literacy and learning disabilities that many children face.
 I thought, there has to be a way to bring children to yoga to cope with all the distractions in their lives, to help them to slow down and absorb.
 So, I recently mailed in my application to do the 200-hour Kripalu Yoga Teacher Training!

 If you had asked me a few years ago if I’d ever consider being a yoga teacher, I’d have said, “What?!”
 I was fast and driven and unforgiving of myself.
 My whole life, I’d been very athletic.
 If I was stressed, I’d pound it out: I’d go for a run or play tennis and exhaust myself.
 Now when I feel my mind spinning, I can slow it down.
 I can do it through meditation or yoga, or I can go on the jetty where I live and look at the majestic Hudson River and that calms and centers me.

 I’ve gone to Kripalu three times now.
 As soon as I turn into the driveway I feel this relaxation; it’s an immediate emotional response.
 When I check in and they say, “Welcome back, Ilene,” I feel such relief.
 I feel like I’m doing something so wonderful for myself.

-—Ilene Glickman, head of children’s services, Irvington Public Library, Peekskill, New York
+—Ilene G., head of children’s services, Irvington Public Library, Peekskill, New York